vobyjs/oby/README.md

 obj ().foo.bar = true; // Mutation

 obj.emit ();

+// "dispose" method for manually stopping any reactivity for an Observable, this enables some extra optimizations internally, if you don't really need the extra performance you should never use this

+o.dispose ();

+o.set ( 5 ); // This will throw, disposed Observables can't be updated anymore

+// "isDisposed" method for checking if the Observable has been disposed

+obj.isDisposed (); // => false
+o.isDisposed (); // => true

 // "readonly" method for getting a readonly Observable out of the current one, readonly Observables provide no APIs for changing the value they are pointing to